Reorganising our structure

 The restructure was a response to the impending Solvency 2 regulations for insurers in the European Union.
 Reducing the number of separately regulated insurers from two to one, enables the UK Club to streamline governance, reduce compliance costs, and more efficiently manage the Club’s solvency capital requirements.

 In this new structure UK Bermuda is the holding company controlled by its Members and is the reinsurer of UK Europe.
-Once UK Europe has established new branches in Hong Kong, Japan and Singapore, UK Bermuda will completely cease to write direct insurance business and its existing direct business will also transfer to UK Europe.
+UK Bermuda has ceased to write direct insurance business.

-A major part of the UK Bermuda business has already transferred under two recent arrangements – the ‘Bermuda Scheme’ and the ‘UK Transfer’.
-The transfer of the remaining business from UK Bermuda’s branches to UK Europe will be arranged via the ‘Hong Kong Transfer’, the ‘Singapore Transfer’ and the ‘Japanese Transfer’.
+The major part of the UK Bermuda business has already transferred under four arrangements – the ‘Bermuda Scheme’, the ‘Japan Scheme, the ‘Hong Kong Scheme’ and the ‘UK Transfer’.
+The transfer of the remaining business from UK Bermuda to UK Europe will be arranged via the ‘Hong Kong Transfer’.

-Members insured by the Hong Kong, Japan or Singapore branch of UK (Bermuda) will be provided with additional information on the process in respect of these transfers in the near future.
+Members insured by the Hong Kong branch of UK (Bermuda) have been provided with additional information on the process in respect of this transfer recently.